onigiriman7/CODEFURY3backend/README.md

 # Helping Labourers find work
 With this project we aim to display a prototype to help people working in the unorganized sector find work during the pandemic.
 Our model's fuctionalities:
- - Help labourers input their experience and let our NLP model find out their skills and seegregate them.
+ - Help labourers input their experience and let our NLP model find out their skills and segregate them.
  - Suggest companies to install their plants and industries in villages which has a workforce skewed to their needs.
  - This would help the workers stay safe during the COVID period as they wouldn't need to migrate in search of work.